broadinstitute/gatk/scripts/variantstore/docs/aou/GCP_QOTAS.md

 ## General Requirements

 - an active `@firecloud.org` account
-- the name of the workspace Google project where the workflow that you are monitoring is running (e.g. `terra-abcdefgh`)
+- the name of the workspace Google project where the workflow that you are monitoring is running (e.g. `terra-abcdefgh`); it can be found in the "Cloud Information" card on the "Dashboard" tab of the workspace
 - the "Service Usage Viewer" Role in the workspace Google project (you can add this to your `@firecloud.org` account using your `@firecloud.org` account at https://console.cloud.google.com/iam-admin/iam?project=[workspace-project-id])

 ## Monitoring